Laguna Creek High School

-Laguna Creek High School is a public high school located in Elk Grove, California, a suburban community near Sacramento, California established in 1994.
-It is home to various organizations and programs, including the rigorous International Baccalaureate Programme (IB), Green Energy Technology Academy (GETA), the Manufacturing Production Technology Academy (MPTA), and the Sports Careers Academy (SCA).
+Laguna Creek High School is a public high school located in Elk Grove, California, a suburban community near Sacramento, California established in 1994 as the fourth high school in Elk Grove.
+Laguna Creek is the only school in the Elk Grove Unified School district that offers the International Baccalaureate (IB) Programme.

+Academics

+International Baccalaureate

+Offered at Laguna Creek are the IB Diploma Programme (IBDP) and the IB Middle Years Program (MYP).
+IBDP courses can be taken by juniors and seniors as most of the IB courses are two year courses.

+Advanced Placement and Honors Courses

+Due to being an IB school, most advanced classes at Laguna Creek are IB classes.
+However, the school does offer a limited selection of AP courses and honors courses.

+Academies

 Green Energy Technology Academy

 Students of the Green Energy Technology Academy (GETA) study the technology of renewable energy.
 These GETA students explore the concepts of energy extraction, conversion and transmission processes through complex, hands-on, project-based work.
 Depending on a their post secondary plans, students who graduate from the Green Energy Technology Academy will be prepared to enter two or four institutions of study, enter a technical training program or go directly to work in the Energy Sector.

 Manufacturing Production Technology Academy

 The Manufacturing Production Technology Academy (MPTA) program prepares students for a career in crafts work and engineering.
 Projects range from helpful community projects such as developing and manufacturing toys for children with cerebral palsy to developing basic engine automobiles.
 The department allows selected MPTA students to enter a program that provides hands-on opportunities.